Government policy on buildings and energy efficiency

 Zero Carbon Homes

-In 2006, the Labour Government first proposed the zero carbon homes standards, which, through a series of tightening measures would have, ensures that all new homes would have to be zero carbon within 10 years.
+In 2006, the Labour Government first proposed the zero carbon homes standards, which, through a series of tightening measures, would have ensured that all new homes were zero carbon within 10 years.
 The policy was then carried forwards by the Coalition Government but in 2015 it was decided that the proposals would not be implemented with ministers citing ‘significant regulatory burden on housebuilders and developers’ which was thought to lead to the construction of fewer homes.
 Zero carbon homes proposals would have cut emissions from new homes to zero, via a combination of on-site low-carbon electricity generation, energy efficiency measures and off-site carbon abatement.

 Research shows the cost of building a zero carbon home is just 1.4% more than a standard home, with resulting energy bills 80% lower than the national standard.
 The cancellation of this proposal is concerning given research suggests that residential emissions need to be close to zero by 2050 if the UK is to meet carbon targets, considering the difficulty in cutting emissions in other sectors.